 Jointly with Caisse populaire Trillium, the Caisse donated $5,000 to the Vanier Community Service Centre to support a French-speaking day camp for children ages 6 to 12 in the Vanier neighbourhood.
 The day camp will take place at école Horizon-Jeunesse from June 29 to August 7, 2015.

 On May 27, 2015, 18 Desjardins employees participated in the Big Bike event, which raised $3,500 for the Heart and Stroke Foundation of Canada.

 Humanitarian causes and comunnity services

-The Caisse has a help fund that serves to redistribute a portion of the cooperative's surplus earnings to the community.
-Following a proposal by the Board of Directors, members decide, during the Annual General Meeting, what portion of the surplus earnings will be paid into the help fund.
-With the help of their caisse, members can support causes that are important to them.
+The Community Development Fund serves to redistribute a portion of the cooperative's surplus earnings to the community.
+Following a proposal by the board of directors, during the annual general meeting, members decide what portion of the surplus earnings will be paid into the community fund.
+Through their caisse, members can support causes that are important to them.

-The members who sit on the Board of Directors manage the help fund.
-Every year, they report on the fund during the Annual General Meeting.
+Members who sit on the board of directors manage the community fund.
+Every year, they report on the fund at the annual general meeting.

 The Community Development Fund supports:

 Through the Community Development Fund, the Caisse contributes to the betterment of the community by supporting initiatives and projects that contribute to community development and have a real short-, medium- and long-term impact.